nextworks-it/5g-catalogue/README.md

 ## Versioning

-For the versions available, see the [tags on this repository].
+For the versions available, see tags on this repository.

 ## Authors